 A persistent research direction of our working group addresses the recognition of intentions and plans of agents.
 Such high-level functions cannot be used before a coordinated control of the agent is possible.
 Substantial advances have been made in past few years experimenting and developing various techniques such as logic-based approaches [WV11], approaches based on probabilistic theories [Rac08], and artificial neural networks [Sta08].
 The results have been partly implemented in the current code.
-In the last years, improvements in the performance of SimSpark and faster hardware made it possible to run 11 vs 11 games with full physics in real-time.
+In the last years, improvements in the performance of SimSpark (the simulation server used in 3D Soccer Simulation League) and faster hardware made it possible to run 11 vs 11 games with full physics in real-time.
 Therefore, the 3D Simulation League now offers a good environment for research in behavior recognition and prediction methods for a team of agents and we can follow this research approach as a short-term goal.